Cypher121/impropriety/README.md

 ## Using test fixtures in other projects

-If you wish to use Impropriety's test fixtures in another project using Gradle, you can add them as a test dependendy as follows.
+If you wish to use Impropriety's test fixtures in another project using Gradle, you can add them as a test dependency as follows.

 ```kotlin
 dependencies {